reaskearth/api/README.md

 The API uses an OpenID Connect (IODC) authentication flow whereby a username and password are used to get an access token, which is then used for subsequent API calls.
 Please keep your username and password in a secure place.

-Example code used to get an access token:
+Example Python code used to get an access token:

 ```Python
 import requests